helm/community/helm-v3/006-repositories.md

 - The `helm serve` command will be removed
 - A new `helm push` verb will be added for pushing charts to a repository
+- The index file will be JSON instead of YAML

 > This document is in-progress and needs input from Chart Museum.